How to Prepare For a Puppy, for Training Classes, and for Life with Your New Family Member

 Selecting the right collar and leash is crucial for safety and comfort during training.
 A collar should fit snugly, allowing two fingers to slip comfortably beneath it to prevent it from being too tight or too loose.
 A leash, preferably a standard 6-foot one, offers control during training while allowing some freedom for the puppy to explore.
 Consider materials that are durable yet comfortable, like nylon or leather.

-Appropriate Training Treats
+Appropriate Training Treats?

 The use of treats in training revolves around positive reinforcement.
 Opt for small, healthy treats to focus on quick consumption and a return to training tasks without distraction.
 Flavourful treats can motivate puppies and help maintain their concentration even in a distracting environment.